FaithTech-Initiative/Kyros/blueprint.md

 ## Style and Design

 *   **Theming:** The application uses a consistent and visually appealing theme based on Material Design 3.
 It features a teal primary color, a muted lilac secondary color, and a desaturated blue-white surface color.
 The typography is based on the Lato font from Google Fonts, providing a clean and readable text style.
+*   **Branding:** The application now features custom branding, with a user-provided logo and app icon.
+The "Kyros" text has been replaced with the new logo throughout the application.
 *   **Layout:** The application uses a responsive and mobile-friendly layout, with a clean and organized structure.
 The home screen features a grid view of notes, with a staggered animation for a more dynamic and engaging user experience.
 *   **Components:** The application uses a variety of modern UI components, including a custom-designed expanding floating action button, a search bar with a smooth animation, and a drawer for navigation and additional features.